ryangleason82/VideoStreamingSite/README.md

 - Outside provider tells us about the user
 - We are trusting the outside provider to correctly handle identification of the user
 - OAuth can be used for (1) user identification in our app and (2) our app making actions on behalf of user

+#### Two different ways of editing

+- Selection Reducer
+  - When a user clicks on a stream to edit it, use a 'selectionReducer' to record what stream is being edited
+- URL -based selection
+  - Put the ID of the stream being edited in the URL

+#### Misc

+- PATCH updates some of the records
+- PUT updates all of the records
+- React Fragments can be shortened to <> </>